XiaoMi/PowerTestDemoGlobal/README.md

 # PowerTestDemoGlobal
-The demo script of global power test.
+The demo script of Power Consumption Test.

 Read Me